 The UO welcomes applications from students who have not met the standard admission requirements or have graduated from nonaccredited high schools.
+Students accepted by alternative admission are not eligible for consideration for any of the automatic scholarships.
 Below are the factors that will be considered in assessing applications for alternative admission.

 Applicants with a GPA below 3.00 on a 4.00 scale are not generally considered eligible for admission.
 However, they will still be reviewed for a combination of factors in a holistic fashion as appropriate.
 If you are such an applicant and have information to share regarding your performance, it is critical that you provide it in the "Special Circumstances" section of your application at the time you apply.